 - Store any leftover rice covered in the fridge for 4-5 days.
 You can also freeze cooked rice for up to 6 months.

-- This recipe will work with any type of electric pressure cooker, not just the Instant Pot.
+- This recipe will work with any electric pressure cooker, not just the Instant Pot.

-- Always read the instruction manual that came with your Instant Pot or electric pressure cooker and follow all safety guidelines.
+- Always read the instruction manual that comes with your Instant Pot or electric pressure cooker and follow all safety guidelines.

 Nutrition